Computational Gene Expression Analysis with Python

-The course will guide you on choosing a research topic, finding a dataset, processing the data, and analyzing the data graphically.
+The course will guide you on choosing a research topic, finding a dataset, processing the data, and analyzing the data graphically with several tools, like StringDB.
 As a bonus, you will get insight into how to write a paper about your project.

 Example topics for research include: